How long does it take to charge an electric car?

 While most manufacturers will probably have manuals and webpages to confirm the time to charge, it’s possible to figure out an estimate yourself by doing this:

-· The result is your Time to Charge
+- The result is your time to charge

-Public vs home charging
+Public vs home EV charging

 Depending on your lifestyle, you may use one of these options more than the other.
 While home charging can be convenient, it’s often slower than public charging.
 However, public charging may be more expensive or require you to sign up to an app to access it.

-3.7 kW – on average, these will take 20 to almost 30 hours to charge.
+- 3.7 kW – on average, these will take 20 to almost 30 hours to charge.

 One of the most convenient ways to charge your vehicle is to do so while parked.
 That may be overnight, at work, or while at the gym or shopping for groceries.
 Many car parks offer charge points.
 The benefits of this include:

-• Many public charge points in parking locations are lower powered, making them ideal for prolonged charging.
+- Many public charge points in parking locations are lower powered, making them ideal for prolonged charging.

 Electric car charging times: FAQs